Home/Blog/Blog/How to Organise Your Self Storage Unit

 Dec 4 2018

-You’re digging through your self storage unit, looking for that one Christmas ornament from grandma that you just know is in there somewhere.
-Now you think about it, it’s probably at the bottom of a box at the back of the unit, where it was placed after last year’s festivities.
-As you dig, a growing pile of items blocks the entrance to your unit.
-Stacks of boxes tip over.
-You’ve stopped to sift through a few things you’d forgotten were in there.
-And the Christmas bauble is discovered after hours of hard work.
+Here’s what may be a familiar scene.
+Digging through your self storage unit, you’re looking for that one Christmas ornament that you just know is in there somewhere.
+It’s probably stuck at the bottom of a box at the back of the unit, where it has been hiding out since this time last year.
+As you dig into the storage boxes, a growing pile of items blocks the entrance to your unit.
+Stacks of stuff tip over.
+You stop to sift through a few things you’d forgotten were in there.
+And the Christmas bauble is discovered only after hours of hard work.

 Label your boxes

-When you are packing, it is tempting to think that if you remember what went into the boxes now, you will easily recall their contents later.
-Yet, we all know this is the exact kind of thing that gets forgotten fast as time goes by.
-Get a bold marker or even stick-on labels, write on each box clearly what is inside, and make sure the labels are facing in a direction that is easily visible when you access your boxes later in storage.
+It is tempting to think that if you remember what went into the boxes now, you will easily recall their contents later.
+Yet, it is more than likely that this kind of thing will get forgotten quickly as time goes by.
+Use a bold marker or even stick-on labels, and write on each box clearly what is inside.
+The labels on your boxes should face in a direction that is easily visible when you access your boxes later in storage.

 If you often tend to go back to your unit for seasonal items, it makes sense to organise your unit by season.
 You can also apply a “house” logic to your unit, with an area for living room items, one for bedroom, one for toiletries, and so forth.
 As an additional means to jog your memory, you can place a map of your layout on the wall of your unit.

-If your unit is roomy, or you are finding all your boxes to be difficult to organise, consider getting shelving installed.
+If your unit is roomy enough, consider getting shelving installed.
 This makes it easier to arrange your valuables, and keeps the stacks at bay when you are reaching for that buried item at the back.
 On that note, keep the things you need most often easy to access, at the front of your storage unit.
 You can use your entire space by adding shelving nearer the ceiling, but in that case remember to bring something you can stand on to reach those higher shelves.